 Excess alcohol consumption plays a role in many accidents and premature deaths.
 These scary statistics show just how much alcohol increases the likelihood of injury or death.

 - Alcoholics have a much higher risk of dying from an injury, accident, or act of violence.

 - Alcoholics have a higher risk of dying from an overdose.
 Younger people who abuse alcohol are especially at risk for an overdose, as peer pressure and inexperience can be a deadly combination for adolescent drinkers.
 An overdose can result just from one particular instance of binge drinking or from prolonged exposure in the bloodstream.

-- One in twenty alcoholics experience delirium tremens.
-This is an acute withdrawal symptom where an alcoholic experiences extreme delirium and disorientation after not having had a drink in a few days.
+- One in twenty alcoholics experiences delirium tremens.
+This is an acute withdrawal symptom where the alcoholic experiences extreme delirium and disorientation after not having had a drink in a few days.
 Occasionally, delirium tremens can result in death.

 - Alcoholics have a higher risk of severe complications after all types of surgery, and thus show a much slower recovery rate after major operations.
 They have a higher likelihood of developing infections and other issues that prevent wounds from healing.

 - Alcohol is involved in at least 50% of fatalities that result from car accidents.

 - The number one killer of young adults is car accidents where alcohol is involved.